twilightscapes/toddlambert/MIGRATION-FIXES-FOR-PIRATE-TEMPLATE.md

 ## Summary
 After migrating from `src/content/` to `content/` directory structure for Astro 5 Content Layer API, several configuration issues prevent content blocks (pitches) from loading in production builds.

+## Critical Discovery
+**A duplicate `content/config.ts` file was found at the project root.** Astro loads `src/content/config.ts` by convention, but having a file at `content/config.ts` interfered with collection loading.
+This file should NOT exist - only `src/content/config.ts` should be present.

 ## Issues Found

 ### 1. **CRITICAL: Pitches Collection Pattern Mismatch**